pismute/dashbars/README.md

 ### Dash

 List and Dictionary are abstract term.
 List demonstrates Array and Set of ES6, somethings which are iterable like list.
-Dictionary also demonstrates plain JavaScript Object and Map of ES6, somethings which are key-value data structure.
+Dictionary demonstrates plain JavaScript Object and Map of ES6, something which are key-value data structure.

 As of now, dashbars tested and supports ES5 only so that List is Array and Dictionary is plain Object.